lucasm/findto/README.md

 * **No Ads** - Without annoying ads.

-* **Privacy** - This app don't track/collect any of searches or sell/share this with third parties.
+* **Privacy** - Privacy is a universal human right.
+This app don't track/collect any of searches or sell/share this with third parties.
 A total of 0 (zero) bytes of user data are stored.
-Privacy is a universal human right and we respect this.

-* **Accessbility** - Everyone should be able to access and enjoy the functions of this web search tool, with no limitations (even offline!).
+* **Accessbility** - Everyone should be able to access and enjoy the functions of this app, without limitations, even offline.

 * **Open Source** - You can inspect source code and help improve it <3

 ## Search modules

-* Web - Default module.
+* **Web** - Default module.
 Find anything on the web using search engines: Google, Bing, DuckDuckGo, searx, Qwant, Yahoo, Ixquick, Yandex, Baidu and Ask.

-* Social - Find people, posts, stories and more on social media networks: Facebook, Twitter, Instagram, Snapchat, Pinterest, Tumblr, LinkedIn, Medium, reddit, Google+, Meetup, VK, Badoo, Myspace and Ello.
+* **Social** - Find people, posts, stories and more on social media networks: Facebook, Twitter, Instagram, Snapchat, Pinterest, Tumblr, LinkedIn, Medium, reddit, Google+, Meetup, VK, Badoo, Myspace and Ello.

-* Video - Find videos, channels, live streams and more on streaming services like: YouTube, Twitch, Periscope, Vimeo, Dailymotin, Netflix, Hulu, Vevo, TED, Ustream, Metacafe, MSN, AOL, VUDU, Break, Veoh and Viewster.
+* **Video** - Find videos, channels, live streams and more on streaming services like: YouTube, Twitch, Periscope, Vimeo, Dailymotin, Netflix, Hulu, Vevo, TED, Ustream, Metacafe, MSN, AOL, VUDU, Break, Veoh and Viewster.

-* Music - Find songs, artists, lyrics, podcasts and radio stations at: Spotify, SoundCloud, Deezer, Pandora, iHeartRadio, TuneIn, SHOUTcast, Genius, Musixmatch, 8tracks, Hype Machine and Bandcamp.
+* **Music** - Find songs, artists, lyrics, podcasts and radio stations at: Spotify, SoundCloud, Deezer, Pandora, iHeartRadio, TuneIn, SHOUTcast, Genius, Musixmatch, 8tracks, Hype Machine and Bandcamp.

-* Photos - Find royalty-free or paid images, illustrations and 3d models at stock sites: Flickr, Imgur, 500px, SmugMug, Shutterstock, Getty Images, Adobe Stock, Photobucket, Pixabay, Unsplash, Pexels, Freepik, Poly and DeviantArt.
+* **Photos** - Find royalty-free or paid images, illustrations and 3d models at stock sites: Flickr, Imgur, 500px, SmugMug, Shutterstock, Getty Images, Adobe Stock, Photobucket, Pixabay, Unsplash, Pexels, Freepik, Poly and DeviantArt.

-* Shopping - Find products and services at common ecommerce stores: Amazon, eBay, AliExpress, Groupon, Walmart, Etsy, Target, BEST BUY and Craigslist.
+* **Shopping** - Find products and services at common ecommerce stores: Amazon, eBay, AliExpress, Groupon, Walmart, Etsy, Target, BEST BUY and Craigslist.

 * Local - [in progress]